Cardinal Health, Inc. (CAH). Below are some highlights from the above linked analysis:

-CAH earned a Star in this section for its NPV MMA Diff. of the $5,978.
+CAH earned a Star in this section for its NPV MMA Diff. of the $3,822.
 This amount is in excess of the $1,900 target I look for in a stock that has increased dividends as long as CAH has.
 If CAH grows its dividend at 15.0% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.71%.
 CAH earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.

-Conclusion: CAH earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
-This quantitatively ranks CAH as a 5-Star Very Strong stock.
+Conclusion: CAH did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+This quantitatively ranks CAH as a 4-Star Strong stock.

 CAH offers a diversified line of products and services.
 Intense competition in the drug distribution market and consolidation among retail pharmacies could squeeze future margins.
 The company renewed the CVS contract through 2016 after losing the Express Scripts and Walgreen contacts.
 This highlight the perils of CAH's customer concentration.
 CVS represented 22 percent of the company's total revenue, Walgreen Co. represented 21 percent.
 In September 2012, CAH lost $9 billion in annual revenue from what had been its third-largest customer, Express Scripts Inc.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.